drleatherman/StatisticsMasters/AppliedStatistics1/classnotesSummary.md

 ### Randomization Test
 * Used for experiments to randomize the subjects since experiments are **not** random samples
-* Usually sample averages but could be variance, skewness (kurtosis), or an induced fixed additive change in response
+* Usually sample averages but could be variance, skewn (kurtosis), or an induced fixed additive change in response

 Null: no difference between treatments